JNPham/SquadSync-IOS-app/README.md

 # SquadSync - Senior Design Project
 ## Purpose
 SquadSync is a mobile application that allows users to create and join groups with friends.
-These groups or ‘Squads’ can then display a wide variety of daily fun and interesting information about the joined members which can then be nicely displayed as a view inside the app..
+These groups or ‘Squads’ can then display a wide variety of daily fun and interesting information about the joined members which can then be nicely displayed as a view inside the app.
 ## Requirements
 ### Sign in/Sign up
 - Allow users to create an account that will give them a username and a way to identify themselves.